 Dr David Tongway

 David is a landscape ecologist and spent 48 years with CSIRO, working in rangelands, mined lands and agricultural lands with a special interest in restoration of disturbed landscapes.
-He has also worked in a dozen other countries implementing a “soil health” field assessment procedure aimed at understanding management-induced soil problems and designing rehabilitation procedures.
+He has also worked in a dozen other countries implementing a 'soil health' field assessment procedure aimed at understanding management-induced soil problems and designing rehabilitation procedures.

 Dr Karen Williams

 Karen is President and a Managing Director of Molonglo Catchment Group.
 She works with people and environment to adapt and develop innovative ways of integrating natural resource management, social history, community history, community (cultural) development, and the visual arts.
-Karen uses specific skills—as author, scholar, researcher and artist—to initiate the creative interaction of environment, culture and social inclusion.
+She uses specific skills—as author, scholar, researcher and artist—to initiate the creative interaction of environment, culture and social inclusion.
 Developing sustainability and education initiatives to strengthen the relationship between people and their environment in a holistic way, Karen integrates economic, socio-cultural and environmental considerations to bridge between Western and Indigenous knowledge.